North Country humor. Contributed by Pete and Shelley.

 I feel as though I am flying through space as I read this sign.
 Maybe it’s the stars.

-They misplaced the decimal point AND put the one up backward
+They misplaced the decimal point and put the number one on backward.

 Nature can be cruel